×

 File a dispute

-If you have already contacted the creditor or collection agency and it has refused to remove the settlement, there are still other options available.
+If you have already contacted the creditor or collection agency and it has refused to remove the settlement, you still have other options.
 Each bureau has its own dispute process that can take anywhere from 30 to 45 days to investigate.
-Be sure to provide as much evidence as possible when filing a dispute — this could include copies of letters and emails sent between your and the creditor/collection agency — as this will help make sure that your request is processed quickly and efficiently.
+Be sure to provide as much evidence as possible when filing a dispute — this could include copies of letters and emails sent between you and the creditor/collection agency — as this will help make sure that your request is processed quickly and efficiently.

 Wait until the dispute falls off your credit report